Renfield: During the novel

 Renfield is an inmate at the lunatic asylum overseen by Dr. John Seward.
-He suffers from delusions which compel him to eat living creatures in the hope of obtaining their life-force for himself.
+He has delusions which compel him to eat living creatures in the hope of obtaining their life-force for himself.
 Later Renfield's own testimony reveals that Dracula would send him insects, which he begins consuming.
 He starts with flies, the death's-head moth, then develops a scheme of feeding the flies to spiders, and the spiders to birds, in order to accumulate more and more life.
 When denied a cat to accommodate the birds, he eats the birds himself.
 He also changes his ideas to accommodate Mina Harker by quickly eating all flies and stating that it was an old habit.
 Seward diagnoses him as a "zoophagous maniac", or carnivorous madman.
 Later Renfield attacks Seward, acquiring a knife and cutting his arm; as Seward's blood drips from his hand, Renfield licks it off the floor.

 During the course of the novel, the role of Renfield as a patient allows the reader to understand his behaviour from the perspective of a psychologist.
 Through Renfield's demented mind, the reader learns the nature of a vampirism that is eventually revealed to be under the influence of Count Dracula; Renfield attempts to escape from the hospital multiple times to meet him.
 The vampire, whose abilities include control over animals such as rats, bats and spiders, comes to Renfield with an offer: if Renfield worships him, he promises to make him immortal by providing an endless supply of insects and rats, as Renfield believes that blood is the source of life much like Dracula himself.